Benjamin Daviet16 June 1989France

 - 2017 World Para Nordic Skiing Championships - Gold: middle distance cross-country, 4x2.5km cross-country open relay and long distance biathlon; Silver: middle and short distance biathlon; Bronze: short distance biathlon

 - 2015-16 cross-country World Cup – overall third

 - 2015-16 biathlon World Cup – overall second

 Since winning his first major international medal at Sochi 2014, France’s Benjamin Daviet has been on an upward curve in the men’s Nordic skiing standing category.

-Whilst working as a plumber during the summer months and as a mechanic on cable cars during the winter, Daviet lives the other side of his life training hard on the trails.
+While working as a plumber during the summer months and as a mechanic on cable cars during the winter, Daviet lives the other side of his life training hard on the trails.

-He has been on the French team since 2011 and just three years later he reached his first World cup podiums right before his appearance in Sochi.
+He has been on the French team since 2011 and just three years later he reached his first World Cup podiums right before his appearance in Sochi.

 His first World Championships podiums came in 2015 where he reached the top three four times, including gold in the relay.